OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 Alert output for use with Barnyard2 (unified2.alert)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. note:: Unified2 output has been deprecated and will be removed by
+          December 2019.
+Please see the `deprecation policy`_ for more
+          information.

 This log format is a binary format compatible with the unified2 output
 of another popular IDS format and is designed for use with Barnyard2
 or other tools that consume the unified2 log format.